KarthikL1729/Y86-64-processor-in-Verilog/Final_report.md

 The `processor.v` file includes all the required files for all the stages as well as the register bank.
 This code is mainly meant to set the status conditions for the processor and to monitor and end execution if necessary.
 The clock is also controlled by this code with an always statement.

 This module takes no arguments as all the required files are included and the modules are instantiated.
-The value of `PC` is updated in an always block here at the positive edge of the clock, hence beginning execution of the various stages.

 ## Register Array